Is It Possible To Die Of Grief?

 "You don't need to feel cold," he says.
 "Your body will regulate its temperature as best it can, without you even knowing you're cold.
 But we evolved the feeling of cold later in evolution because it's instrumental."
 When you feel cold, you can often do something to help your body — by putting on a coat, going inside, or turning up the heat.

 In the same way, Bonanno says, there must be a good reason humans evolved to feel sadness.
-"Being sad is very adaptive when you've had a major loss, because you're turning inward, because you're reflecting, because you're re-calibrating," he says.
+"Being sad is very adaptive when you've had a major loss, because you're turning inward, because you're reflecting, because you're recalibrating," he says.
 "And all those things are all very important to do."

 His work has also examined facial expressions, and how people who look sad invite sympathy.
-One theory is that, by feeling and looking sad, we let the people around us know that we need their help.
+One theory is that by feeling and looking sad, we let the people around us know that we need their help.

 But, like so many things, sadness might be "adaptive" only in moderation.
-Camille Wortman is a psychologist at Stony Brook University who studies grief and bereavement.
-She's especially interested in cases where the loss of a loved one is very sudden or traumatic.
+Camille Wortman, a psychologist at Stony Brook University who studies grief and bereavement, is especially interested in cases where the loss of a loved one is very sudden or traumatic.
 She says there is a more extreme grief associated with the sudden loss of a child — even if that child is an adult — as was the case for Reynolds.

 "The death of a child is absolutely devastating for a parent no matter when it occurs," Wortman says.
 "I don't think those people really bounce back the way we might think.
 I see them struggling for years and years with just an enormous hole in their heart, and an enormous sense of emptiness."